 |

-(3.5oz/100g) -$19.99- BUY NOW |
+(3 oz) -$19.99- BUY NOW |

 Processing: Hukamushi (also Fukamushi) means 'deep-steamed tea'.
-Sencha is hukamushi-cha if the processing has involved a heavier steaming cycle.
+Sencha is Hukamushi-cha if the processing has involved a heavier steaming cycle.
 It is often given the name ‘misty green tea’ because of the slightly cloudy effect of the tea’s infusion.
 The steaming period for the Hukamushi teas is much longer than for any Sencha.
 Our producer in fact prefers the longer (120 second) steaming process typical of Hukamushi.
 The leaf of Hukamushi green tea is characteristically non-uniform, a broken grade, in factory terminology where the time needed for infusion and temperature of water are less critical than for other Japanese green teas.

 Popularity: Hukamushi teas are not common outside Japan.